intel/platform-aware-scheduling/docs/custom-metrics.md

 ``kubectl get --raw /apis/custom.metrics.k8s.io/v1beta1 | grep nodes | jq .``
 should return a number of metrics that are being collected by prometheus node exporter, scraped by prometheus and passed to the Kubernetes Metrics API by the Prometheus Adapter.

+In order to be certain the raw metrics are available look at a specific endpoint output from the above command e.g.
+``kubectl get --raw /apis/custom.metrics.k8s.io/v1beta1/nodes/*/health_metric | jq .``

+Where "health_metric" is the specific metric looked at.
+The output should be a json object with names an metrics info for each node in the cluster.

 ## Configuration guide
 What follows is a description of the configurations for each component required to deliver metrics to TAS.
 If you have used the above helm charts to deploy this configuration is already applied.